AndyA/fixed-sort/README.md

 //  ];
 ```

 The ranking function maps values to the groups in which they belong.
-The values that denote groups don't have to be integers (as in the example above); in fact they don't even have to be numbers although that's often a convenient choice.
+It should return a numeric value corresponding to the rank of the supplied term.
+A negative rank will place those items at the start of the sorted list.
+Unmatched items have a default rank of 0.
+Positive ranks place the corresponding items at the end of the sorted list after any unmatched items.

 The ranking function will be called once for each distinct value in the array being sorted.

 ## Performance and memory use